eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/readme.md

 1. Copy the image file *mimxrt1060_azure_iot_flash.bin* that you created in the previous section, and paste it into the root folder of the NXP EVK.
 The flashing process starts automatically.

     > Note: During the flashing process, a red LED blinks rapidly on the NXP EVK.
 The process completes in a few seconds without further notification.
+1. Use the Ethernet cable to connect the NXP EVK to an Ethernet port.

 ### Confirm device connection details